-Verifiable monitoring system: A system capable of being audited by a third party that includes: 1. a means to characterize farmland under the authority of a Standard user, 2. a process to identify and use sources of available data regarding the use of regional agricultural best management practices, and 3. a method to assess farmland tenant performance.
+Verifiable monitoring system: A system capable of being audited by a third party that includes: 1. a means to characterize farmland under the authority of a standard user, 2. a process to identify and use sources of available data regarding the use of Agricultural best management practices, and 3. a method to assess farmland tenant performance.